natpatsornliamsrijan-collab/Med-Tracker/README.md

 * **Antibiotics (Reconstituted):** 7 days after mixing.

 ## 🚀 How to Use
-1. Run the Python script.
+1. Run the Python script (`medisafe.py`).
 2. Listen to the voice options (TTS enabled).
 3. Select your medication type (1-12).
 4. Enter the opening date in **DD/MM/YYYY** format.
 5. The system will alert you if the medicine is safe to use or must be discarded.

 ---
 **Disclaimer:** This tool is for educational purposes and to assist in tracking.
-Always verify with the physical label provided by your pharmacist and the manufacturer's instructions.# medisafe-nhs-calc
+Always verify with the physical label provided by your pharmacist and the manufacturer's instructions.
-Medication Expiry Calculator based on NHS Guidance.